irina-dragoste/combined-approach-horn_alchoiq/RDFox_dependency/README.md

-Copy of the RDFOx Software
+Copy of the RDFox Software
 ==========================

 This directory contains an unmodified copy of the RDFox software packages that have been used in the evaluation.